manvirag/tech_learning_tinkering/hld/problems/hotelmanagementsystem/readme.md

 2. The more than one user trying to book the same rooms.
    ![alt_text](./images/img_6.png)

-Solutions:
-Visit this hands on repo: https://github.com/manvirag?tab=repositories other solution, status + timeout , redis distributed lock with ttl.
-- for extremely popular events, they use virtual waiting queue.

 1. Pessimistic Locking:
 - Block other transaction when one is happening.